ubghacking/ubghacking.github.io/_posts/2021-09-13-web-config-file-upload-bypass.md

 <center><img src="/images/posts/webconfig-writeup/image-4.png" alt="file-load-error"></center>

-With the presence of the web.config file, and the ability to bypass file upload restrictions discovered, we can create a malicious web.config, and upload a version that can maliciously download a reverse shell, which we can use to connect back to our machine.
-Please see the below web.config template:
+With the presence of web.config present, and the ability to bypass file upload restrictions discovered, we can create a malicious web.config, and upload a version that is useful to us, as attackers.

-<h3>Malicious web.config</h3>
+<h2>Malicious web.config</h2>

 We can create our own malicious web.config file, which contains a PowerShell command to download a reverse shell hosted on a web server: